The Ketogenic Diet: My Favorite Weight Loss Diet

 You can also use an app called “Chronometer“ to track your macros, which I recommend because it tracks your micro-nutrients as well.
 Micro-nutrients include vitamins, minerals, and other essential nutrients.
 You’ll need a food scale to weigh your food before entering the numbers in Chronometer.
 I have a twenty-one dollar food-scale from Amazon.

 2. Consuming too much protein.
 Dr. Mercola has a whole chapter in his book called “Fat for Fuel,” dedicated to the adverse effects of too much protein.
 Excess protein increases growth pathways, which is great for bodybuilders but terrible for avoiding cancer, heart disease, diabetes, and weight gain.
 Plus, too much protein often pulls people out of ketosis.
 As a result, the right amount is crucial; you need approximately 0.5 grams of protein per pound of lean body mass or twenty percent of your calories.

 3. Staying in ketosis for too long.
 Having chronically low insulin can be worse than chronically high insulin.
 So once a week, you must eat a carbohydrate-rich meal to increase your insulin.
 I do this right after my workout, as increasing insulin and protein activates growth pathways.
 Generally, a great time to boost growth would be right after a workout to get the desired anabolic (muscle-building) effect.

 4. Dirty keto.
 Many people eat keto for the weight loss benefits but still eat processed food and trans fat.
-Basically, everything that will kill you fast and then health goes terrible, and its the keto diet to blame.
-Sugar and fat mixed together kill people more quickly than anything.
-Don’t blame keto.
-Blame dirty keto.
+Basically, everything that will kill you fast and when health goes terrible, it’s the keto diet to blame.
+Bad sweeteners (non-organic) and bad fat mixed together kill people more quickly than anything.
+Don’t blame keto; blame dirty keto.

 WHY IS THIS MY FAVOURITE WEIGHT LOSS DIET?